Descriptive statistics by hand

 We showed how to compute the most common descriptive statistics by hand with concrete examples.
 We also discussed differences between some measures and when it is more appropriate to use one or the other depending on the context and the data at hand.

 This concludes a relatively long article, thanks for reading!
 If you would like to learn how to compute these measures in R, read the article “Descriptive statistics in R”.
+A book I recommend for further reading is “The Art of Statistics” by David Spiegelhalter.
+It is a great book for beginners in statistics and covers a wide range of topics.

 As always, if you have a question or a suggestion related to the topic covered in this article, please add it as a comment so other readers can benefit from the discussion.